Australia man arrested on charges of helping Islamic State develop missile technology

 Dozens of police, including a dog squad and some officers with metal detectors, raided a property in Young, about 270 km (170 miles) southwest of Sydney, earlier on Tuesday, pictures on Australian media showed.

-Ian McCartney, Assistant Commissioner of counter-terrorism for the Australian Federal Police, said police will allege the 42-year-old man had been advising the radical Islamist group on how to develop the technical capability to detect guided missiles and to build their own missiles.
+Haisem Zahab, a 42-year-old electrician, was working alone and there was no domestic-related terror threat, said Australian Federal Police Commissioner Andrew Colvin.

+"We will allege he has utilised the internet to perform services for ISIL," Colvin said, using an acronym for the militant group.

-"We will also allege that he has been researching, designing and modelling systems to assist ISIL's efforts to develop their own long-range guided missile capabilities," McCartney said, using another common term to describe Islamic State.
+"Firstly, by researching and designing a laser warning device to help warn against incoming guiding munitions used by coalition forces in Syria and Iraq.
+Secondly, we will also allege that he has been researching, designing and modelling systems to assist ISIL's efforts to develop their own long-range guided missile capabilities."

-Other police alleged the man had been attempting to research and design a laser missile-warning device.

-The Australian-born man, who was trained as an electrician, was expected to face court later on Tuesday, police said.
+Zahab appeared in court on two foreign incursion charges punishable by life imprisonment.
+He was refused bail and will reappear on Mar 8.

+Zahab, who was born in Australia, was allegedly in contact with networks linked to the terrorist group.

 The Islamic State group has come under sustained attack in recent weeks from coalition air strikes, which have seen the group lose much of its foothold in Syria and Iraq.